mevalerio/academic-cv/content/people/index.md

 ---
-title: Meet the Team
+title: ColLAB
 layout: people
 type: landing

 sections:
   - block: people
     content:
-      title: Meet the Team
+      title: ColLAB
+      text: Research collaborators I have worked with in recent years.
       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups: